cs-education/sysbuild/CONTRIBUTING.md

 7. Push your topic branch up to your fork:
    `git push origin my_awesome_feature_branch`

+8. We use [Travis CI](https://travis-ci.org/) for continuous integration.
+   Every time a pull request is opened or updated with more commits, a build is triggered.
+   It is a good idea to test your code locally before opening a pull request, so as to avoid failed builds and needing to revise the pull request.
+Use the following command to run the tests exactly as they are run by Travis CI:
+   `grunt travis`

 8. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) for merging into the upstream `master` branch.
    Wait for someone to review your code and merge your changes.